Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: The Early Stage in the Heavily Loaded Regime

-We conclude by noting that while the transition point from the early stage to the late stage for Q-ThS is near optimal in the heavily loaded regime, it does does not yield optimal regret performance in the early stage in general.
-In particular, recall that at any time $t$, the structured exploration component in Q-ThS is invoked with probability $3K\log^2 t/t$.
-As a result, we see that, in the early stage, queue-regret under Q-ThS could be a $\log^2 t$-factor worse than the $\Omega \left( \log t/\log \log t\right)$ lower bound shown in Theorem~\ref{thm:lb-early} for the $\alpha$-consistent class.
+We conclude by noting that Q-UCB and Q-ThS do not yield optimal regret performance in the early stage in general.
+In particular, recall that at any time $t$, the forced exploration component in Q-UCB and Q-ThS is invoked with probability $3K\log^2 t/t$.
+As a result, we see that, in the early stage, queue-regret under Q-UCB and Q-ThS could be a $\log^2 t$-factor worse than the $\Omega \left( \log t/\log \log t\right)$ lower bound shown in Theorem~\ref{thm:lb-early-multiq} for the $\alpha$-consistent class.
 This intuition can be formalized: it is straightforward to show an upper bound of $2K \log^3 t$ for any \const{const:ucb-trivial-ub}$t > \max \{C_{\ref{const:ucb-trivial-ub}}, U\}$, where $C_{\ref{const:ucb-trivial-ub}}$ is a constant that depends on $\Delta$ but is independent of $K$ and $\epsilon$; we omit the details.